A Construction of Infinitely Many Solutions to the Strominger System: Introduction

 \begin{thm}~\\ Let $\Sigma$ be a compact Riemann surface of genus $g \geq 3$ with a basepoint-free theta characteristic.
 Let $M$ be a compact hyperk\"ahler 4-manifold.
 The generalized Calabi-Gray construction gives rise to a compact non-K\"ahler Calabi-Yau 3-fold $X$, which is the total space of a fibration $p: X \rightarrow \Sigma$ with fiber $M$, admitting explicit smooth solutions to the Strominger system with gauge bundle $E= \Omega_{X / \Sigma}$ taken to be the relative cotangent bundle of the fibration.
 If $M=T^4$, we may also take $E$ to be any flat vector bundle. \end{thm}

 Recently D.H.
-Phong, X.-W. Zhang and the third-named author showed in a series of papers \cite{phong2015c, phong2016b, phong2016c} that the Anomaly flow is a powerful tool in studying the Strominger system.
+Phong, X.-W. Zhang and the third-named author showed in a series of papers \cite{phong2018b, phong2018d, phong2018e, phong2017b} that the Anomaly flow is a powerful tool in studying the Strominger system.
 Using our ansatz, the Anomaly flow reduces to an interesting parabolic equation on Riemann surfaces.
-We shall treat this aspect in a forthcoming paper.
+This aspect is investigated in \cite{fei2017d}.

 \textbf{Acknowledgements} The authors would like to thank Prof. D.H.
 Phong and Prof. S.-T. Yau for their constant encouragement and help.
-The authors are also indebted to R. Schoen, L.-S. Tseng, B.-S. Wu and X.-W. Zhang for useful discussions.
+The authors are also indebted to R.M.
+Schoen, L.-S. Tseng, B.-S. Wu and X.-W. Zhang for useful discussions.
 The third-named author was supported in part by National Science Foundation grant DMS-12-66033.